-4. Section 15(d) allows an arbitrator to "hear and decide the controversy upon the evidence produced."
+4. Section 15(c) allows an arbitrator to "hear and decide the controversy upon the evidence produced."
 The general rule in arbitration is that the rules of evidence need not be observed.
-III MACNEIL TREATISE § 35.1.2.1; CAL.
-CIV.
-PROC.
-CODE § 1282.2(d); AAA Commercial Arb.
-R. 31; Center for Public Resources, Rules for Non-Administered Arb.
+III Macneil Treatise § 35.1.2.1; Cal.
+Civ.
+Proc.
+Code § 1282.2(d); AAA Commercial Arb.
+R-33; Center for Public Resources, Rules for Non-Administered Arb.
 Of Business Disp.
 R. 11.
 It is the intent of Drafting Committee that this general rule be continued in the RUAA.
-However, it should be noted that one of the grounds on which a court may vacate an arbitration award under section 23(a)(3) is where "an arbitrator refused to consider evidence material to the controversy."
+It should be noted that one of the grounds on which a court may vacate an arbitration award under Section 23(a)(3) is where "an arbitrator refused to consider evidence material to the controversy."
+However, courts have determined that arbitrators have broad discretion as to what evidence they will consider.
+Cold Mountain Builders v.
+Lewis, , 2000 WL 236393 (Me.
+S.C.
+3/3/00).